sap-tutorials/Tutorials/tutorials/webide-api-hub/webide-api-hub.md

 ## Details
 ### You will learn
-In this tutorial, you will explore some of the new features that are part of the SAP Web IDE Full-Stack Version.
+In this tutorial, you will explore some of the new features that are part of SAP Web IDE Full-Stack.
 Learn how to use the SAP API Business Hub services catalog that is available out of the box in this version of SAP Web IDE.
 Create and run an SAPUI5/Fiori Application.

 ### Time to Complete
 **15 Min**